slashv/AddRoutes/README.md

 # AddRoutes
-A Blender Add-on allowing MIDI, OSC and a remote Android App to control Blender 4.2
+A Blender Add-on allowing MIDI, OSC and a remote Android App to control Blender 4.2 created by JPfeP.
+I've just updated it to work with Blender 4.2.
+Tested on MacOs with Apple Silicone.

+Will make a PR to have this merged into the main repo then maybe register it to work with the new Blender add-on registry.
+Until then you can download as a zip and install in blender from file.

 For earlier versions of Blender see:
 If you are a user, see the Download section here to get a ready-to-go file : http://www.jpfep.net/pages/addroutes/